raiden-network/spec/smart_contracts.rst

 - What token standard should we support?
 We can wait for a winner to detach itself or support multiple (compatible!) standards.
    - https://github.com/ethereum/EIPs/issues/223, https://github.com/ethereum/EIPs/issues/677,  https://github.com/ethereum/EIPs/issues/777 , https://github.com/ethereum/EIPs/issues/827 (not compatible with 223)
    - Linked issues: https://github.com/raiden-network/raiden/issues/1105
-- What should be the channel identifier?
-This is required for third party services.
-The channel identifier will be included in the channel creation event.
-   - Just a increasing uint ID.
-   - A hash composed (sender, receiver, block number).
-Used by itself, there is no additional advantage compared to using a simple ``uint``.
-It actually introduces an additional ``keccak256`` operation.
-However, this can be useful if we decide to only store the hash instead of the data inside it (sender, receiver, block number or anything that can be retrieved from contract events), reducing gas cost.
-We need to test how much gas will we actually save.
-- Channel specific data discussion.
-We settled on the ``channel_identifier`` + ``TokenNetwork`` contract address.
-This does not protect against forks.
-There is an already open issue here: https://github.com/raiden-network/raiden/issues/292.
 - Settle on contract and channels upgradability pattern.
-- Discuss third party channel closing ``closeChannel`` using a whitelist or providng a second signature for the participant on behalf of which the closing is done.
-Example: ``closeChannelDelegate`` with additional argument: "bytes signature_closer".
-Signature message should contain ``token_network_address``, ``channel_identifier``.
 - Discuss support for https://github.com/ethereum/EIPs/pull/712 when finalized.
-- Deposit allows for a beneficiary -- do we need functionality to have a beneficiary of settle payouts?
+- Do we need functionality to have a beneficiary of settle payouts?
 Example: embedded devices with their own privatekey that are funded by human user with a different privatekey.
 This can also apply to third party services that can provide token deposits on behalf of a channel participant (e.g. easier onboarding).
 - What should the monitoring service do if the node callled update but it did not unlock all the locks that have the secret revealed?
 - How are rewards paid?
 Add a boolean to the functions that need a monitoring service call.
 - Integrate interest rates for keeping a channel open